kelom-x/indeed-job-scrapper/README.md

 Obviously, a number of improvements  can be made to this program, such as:
 - ecrypting the config settings in the job_email_settings.txt
-- modifying to sending the email to multiple recepient etc.
+- modifying to sending the email to multiple recepient
+- not to send any mail when no job record is retreived

+etc.